-3. This Certificate of Amendment was duly adopted in accordance with the provisions of Section 242 of the DGCL.

-4. All other provisions of the Certificate of Incorporation shall remain in full force and effect.
+- 3. This Certificate of Amendment was duly adopted in accordance with the provisions of Section 242 of the DGCL. - 4.
+All other provisions of the Certificate of Incorporation shall remain in full force and effect.

-IN WITNESS WHEREOF, the Corporation has caused this Certificate of Amendment to be executed by its duly authorized officer on this this day of , 2022.
+this this day of, 2022. d this Certificate of Amendment to be executed by its duly authorized officer or

 Daré Bioscience, Inc.

-By:
+Ву:

-Name: Sabrina Martucci Johnson Chief Executive Officer, President and Title: Secretary
+Name: Sabrina Martucci Johnson

+Title: Sec Chief Executive Officer, President and retary